Programmerguy101/Week-10-11-HoneyPot/README.md

 ## Unresolved Questions:
  N/A
 ## Resources
-- All recordings were done on [Ubuntu 14.04.4 LTS (Trusty)](http://releases.ubuntu.com/14.04/) with QuickTime
+- All recordings were done on MacOs Mojave.
-## Notes

-Installing MNH was an issue since I was missing some of the snesors.
-I had to delete my VM instances few times and had to install MNH multipletimes.
-I had to delete the MNH git and reclone it and install it again.
-That fixed the missing sensors issue.

 ## License

     Copyright [2019] [Owen Ahmed]